I’m ready to share my 28-day Rifaximin and Neomycin SIBO journal.

 - Notes: BEST day yet!
 ZERO bloat.

 I finished day 27-28 the exact same.
 No bloat; perfection

 Wrap Up from My Rifaximin and Neomycin Experience

 And there you have it….my 28-day Rifaximin and Neomycin SIBO journal.

-What’s the point of keeping a meticulous journal so we can see progression (or regression for that matter) like my 28-day Rifaximin and Neomycin SIBO journal or a Bullet Journal for gut healing if we’re not going to act upon the findings?
+What’s the point of keeping a meticulous journal so we can see progression (or regression for that matter) like my 28-day Rifaximin and Neomycin SIBO journal or a Healing Blooms from Within (the 90-day gut healing journey journal) we’re not going to act upon the findings?

 While I did want to keep track of all this so I could share the experience and journey with those who have SIBO and/or are thinking about doing the antibiotics, I also wanted to do it for myself – to understand exactly what to do next and why.

 Because listen, my testing results for anything underlying are still inconclusive.
 Numbers are off, but specific tests are still negative (i.e. I don’t have Lyme disease).

 I will never stop seeking the real answers (i.e. mold test, the Colonoscopy and Endoscopy, etc.) as to why I would relapse 4 times now when my lifestyle would (otherwise) indicate a relapse should never occur.